xn8spicer/rLab/IntroducingRsupplement.md

 ### Section 3.2

-#### RStudio Projects

-From the RStudio Menu Bar select Project-> Create project.
-Then select From New Directory.

-Confirm that your working directory is the new directory you created with getwd().

 #### Managing data
 After reading data from an external source into R, you can save time in future sessions by saving the data as an R data frame.
 Then if you clear the data from the workspace, you can retrieve it quickly.
 Try saving the fpe data set to your working directory, clear it from your workspace and load it back in from the copy in your working directory.